cloudtracer/ThreatPinchLookup/README.md

 If you are desperate for the Firefox build of ThreatPinch Lookup I've made it temporarily available [here](https://cdn.rawgit.com/cloudtracer/ThreatPinchLookup/8b3b9602/Firefox-install.html), just click install then ignore all the security warnings like a good security pro.

 ## Release Notes
+- 3.0.0: 2018-03-25 - New graph, ability to pivot and perform lookup of related graph items.
+CSV Exports for bulk lookups page.
+New virtual components on bulk search page.
+All requests and response processing performed through web workers for better performance.
+Added Recorded Future Lookups by @cicakdinding01.
+Added Google Safe Browser, Have I Been Pwned Lookups.
+Ability to toggle lookups to work either via on hover or via search page (more intrusive popovers could be left to working only on search page).
 - 2.0.24: 2018-02-18 - Added PulseDive lookups.
 - 2.0.23: 2018-02-08 - Catch Jexl errors (no impact, just noise in the console).
 - 2.0.22: 2018-02-08 - Fix issue where custom width settings would not persist across upgrades, added AV vendor names back to VirusTotal lookups.
 Expose JSON Path parent objects name with ${PINCH.LOOPPARENTS} and ${PINCH.LOOPPARENTNAME}